 Performance-Based Earned Value

-Paul Solomon, is the co-author of the book, Performance-Based Earned Value® and is an advocate of acquisition reform in the Federal Government with regard to Earned Value Management System (EVMS).
+Paul Solomon, is the co-author of the book, Performance-Based Earned Value® and is an advocate of acquisition reform in the Federal Government with regard to Earned Value Management System (EVMS) and project management.
 He is internationally recognized as a leader and teacher of EVM.
 He published many articles on EVM, systems engineering (SE), software metrics, and risk management.
 His recommendations were included in voluntary consensus standards, in DoD policy and guides, and in federal legislation.

 He retired from Northrop Grumman Corporation where he supported the use of EVM on the B-2 Stealth Bomber, Global Hawk, F-35 Joint Strike Fighter, and MP-RTIP programs.
 He was certified by the Project Management Institute (PMI) to be a Project Management Professional (PMP).